redcode/Z80/README.md

 **Description**
 CPU registers and internal bits.
 **Details**
-It contains the state of the registers, as well as the interruption flip-flops, variables related to interruptions and other necessary flags.
+It contains the state of the registers, as well as the interrupt flip-flops, variables related to interrupts and other necessary flags.
 This is what a debugger should use as data source.
 <br>
 ```C
 Z16Bit xy;